Northeastern students build tech skills while taking AI challenge

 Shivam was one of 28 Northeastern University graduate students who spent spring break digging deep into all aspects of AI — from its impact on business to prompt engineering and building their own AI-powered agents.

-But AI Immersion week was mostly about skill-building.
-Especially the hack-a-thon, which challenged students in Silicon Valley to develop an artificial intelligence agent using Agentforce, a new software developed by Salesforce.
+This AI Immersion week was equally about skill-building and developing industry connections.
+In Silicon Valley, students were challenged to develop an artificial intelligence agent using Agentforce, a new software developed by Salesforce.
+In Seattle, they learned about prompt engineering and developed their own chatbot.
 An AI agent is a system that can process information and take actions autonomously.

 “It was all learning, nothing else,” said Harshika Santoshi, a master’s student in data science at the Silicon Valley campus.
 “For someone who has never touched that application to figure it out, that was a learning experience.”

-Santoshi, who stayed in Silicon Valley and hosted Seattle-based graduate students, worked on Shivam’s team designing an AI-integrated invoice fraud detection system.
-But they didn’t head into the hack-a-thon unprepared.
+Santoshi, hosted Seattle-based graduate students in Silicon Valley, worked on Shivam’s team designing an AI-integrated invoice fraud detection system.

 “That helped us think about coming up with an idea that is valuable to customers,” said Silicon Valley computer science master’s student Aisha Abdur Rahim.
 “Because if we are creating something that’s not valuable, then it’s basically a waste of time.”